lehrblogger/lehrblogger.com-octopress/source/_posts/2008-10-15-intro-to-computational-media-midterm-part-1.md

   - assignments
   - ITP
   - ITP - ICM
-excerpt: "Display on a globe?
+excerpt: "Display tweets on a globe?
 How hard can it be?"
+show_excerpt: true
 ---
 For my midterm project I want to build a visualization of the geographic paths followed by ideas and conversations on Twitter.
 Users can refer to other users in their tweets using the @username syntax, and people often post public replies to or 'retweet' other user's posts.
 Twitter also associates some geographic information with users and with specific tweets.
 I plant to combine these two types of data to show the 'jumps' that an idea makes across a country or around the world.